marcos-abreu/monaco/docs/modules/monaco-experiments.md

         this._gaq.push(['_trackEvent', 'experiments', 'join', (this.key + '|' + groupKey)]);
     };

-If you need to use a different service, or your own you would need to override this method with your own implementation:
+If you need to use a different service or your own, you need to override this method with your own implementation:

     Monaco.Experiment.prototype.saveGroup = function(groupKey) {
         // your logic here